digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/user-authentication/sso/saml.md

     <img className="screenshot-full" src="/img/sso/saml/auth.png" alt="SSO :SAMP" />

 4. Enter your credentials and click **Login**.
-If the user is signing in for the first time, they will be redirected to the ToolJet's onboarding page.
+If the user is signing in for the first time, they will be redirected to the JumpStart's onboarding page.

 </div>